-The Whale Of A Day festival is back again this year in person and will be held on Saturday, April 9, 2022, from 10:00 a.m. to 4:00 p.m.
+Whale Of A Day festival is back again this year in person and will be held on Saturday, April 15, 2023, from 10:00 a.m. to 4:00 p.m.
 This is a great opportunity for Palos Verdes homes owners and their neighbors throughout the South Bay to celebrate these monumental marine mammals.
 This annual event is co-sponsored by the City of Rancho Palos Verdes and the docents of Los Serenos de Point Vicente.
-This festival celebrates the migration of the Pacific Gray Whale from its summer feeding grounds in the Bering and Chukchi Seas in Alaska, to its winter breeding and calving grounds in Baja.
+This festival celebrates the migration of the Pacific Gray Whale from its summer feeding grounds in the Bering and Chukchi Seas in Alaska to its winter breeding and calving grounds in Baja.
 The whale counting season starts on December 1st and goes through May.
-As of yesterday, the season count from the Point Vicente Interpretive Center is 734 whale sightings.
+As of yesterday, the season count from the Point Vicente Interpretive Center is 713 whale sightings.
+(That is 292 southbound & 421 northbound).
+Yesterday, they spotted 35 southbound calves, and 2 northbound calves.
 If you are looking for a great adventure for the whole family, stop by the Point Vicente Interpretive Center and participate in the free “Whale Of A Day” activities.

 To read my prior article on Whale of a Day click here.

 There is free parking and even a shuttle to drive you to and from the event.
 Park at the Rancho Palos Verdes City Hall at 30940 Hawthorne Boulevard, Rancho Palos Verdes.
 For more information call (310) 544-5260 (Point Vicente Interpretive Center).